-No fish kills suspected to be related to red tide were reported this week (please see https://myfwc.com/research/saltwater/health/fish-kills-hotline).
+No fish kills suspected to be related to red tide were reported over the past week (please see https://myfwc.com/research/saltwater/health/fish-kills-hotline).

-Forecasts by the USF-FWC Collaboration for Prediction of Red Tides for Pinellas to northern Monroe counties predict net northern transport of surface waters and net southeastern movement of subsurface waters in most areas over the next four days.
+Forecasts by the USF-FWC Collaboration for Prediction of Red Tides for Pinellas to northern Monroe counties predict variable movement of surface and subsurface waters with minimal net transport in most areas over the next four days.

 This information, including maps and reports with additional details, is also available on the FWRI Red Tide website.
 The website also provides links to additional information related to the topic of Florida red tide including satellite imagery, experimental red tide forecasts, shellfish harvesting areas, the FWC Fish Kill Hotline, the Florida Poison Information Center (to report human health effects related to exposure to red tide), and other wildlife related hotlines.

 To learn more about various organisms that have been known to cause algal blooms in Florida waters, see the FWRI Red Tide Flickr page.
 Archived status maps can also be found on Flickr.